Keyboard shortcuts

 Crate map

-aozora is an 18-crate workspace.
+aozora is a 21-crate workspace.
 The split exists for three reasons: narrow each crate’s compile surface (faster cargo check), pin dependency boundaries (cycles are forbidden by the layout), and let each binding (CLI, WASM, FFI, Python) compose only the layers it needs.

 At a glance